Finiteness of K3 surfaces and the Tate conjecture: Finiteness implies Tate

+\begin{remark} A family in this moduli problem over $T$ consists of a locally free sheaf $V$ of constant rank on $\mc Y_T$ and an isomorphism such that for each geometric point $t\to T$, the restriction $V_t$ has Mukai vector $w$. \end{remark}

-\begin{lem} If $w$ is primitive and $w^2=0$ then $\Sh_{\mc Y/S}(w)$ is a $\m_r$-gerbe over a smooth algebraic space $\mSh_{\mc Y/S}(w)$ of relative dimension $2$ over $S$ with non-empty geometric fibers. \end{lem} \begin{proof} [YO] clarify how Y is used, etc. Non-emptiness of the geometric fibers is proven in Section 3 of \cite{Y}.
+\begin{lem} If $w$ is primitive and $w^2=0$ then $\Sh_{\mc Y/S}(w)$ is a $\m_r$-gerbe over a smooth algebraic space $\mSh_{\mc Y/S}(w)$ of relative dimension $2$ over $S$ with non-empty geometric fibers. \end{lem} \begin{proof} Non-emptiness of the geometric fibers is proven in Proposition 3.15 of \cite{Y}.
 The smoothness follows from the fact that that obstruction theory of a locally free sheaf $V$ with determinant $\ms L$ on a fiber $\mc Y_s$ is given by the kernel of the trace map which vanishes when $V$ is simple.
 The relative dimension is

 as desired. \end{proof} When $S=\spec L$ and the base field is understood, we will write simply $\Sh_{\mc Y}(w)$ and $\mSh_{\mc Y}(w)$.